dogweather/forkful/content/en/google-apps-script/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page in Google Apps Script involves fetching the content of a web page via HTML for various purposes, such as web scraping, data extraction, or monitoring changes.
-Programmers opt for this operation to automate data collection or integration tasks, minimizing manual effort and ensuring real-time data processing.

 ## How to:
 In Google Apps Script, the `UrlFetchApp` service is pivotal for downloading web content.
 Below is a step-by-step guide and a simple example demonstrating how to fetch and log the HTML content of a webpage:

 1. **Basic Fetch Operation:**